bitpay/bitcore-lib/docs/publickey.md

 ```

 ## Compressed vs Uncompressed
 It's important to note that there are two possible ways to represent a public key.
 The standard is _compressed_ and includes the X value and parity (as represented above in the documentation).
 There is also a longer version that is _uncompressed_ which includes both X and Y values.
-Using this encoding will generate a different dash address, so be careful when selecting the encoding.
+Using this encoding will generate a different Dash address, so be careful when selecting the encoding.
 Uncompressed public keys start with 0x04; compressed public keys begin with 0x03 or 0x02 depending on whether they're greater or less than the midpoint of the curve.
 These prefix bytes are all used in official secp256k1 documentation.

 Example: